kth-id1354/sem1-chat/README.md

 # sem1-chat
-Example program for seminar two
+Example program for seminar one.